top of page

 Red-vented Cockatoos inhabit lowland primary and secondary forests, mangroves, and coastal woodlands.
 They nest in hollow trees, especially tall native species like molave and narra, and rely on undisturbed forest cover for food and breeding.

-Protecting what remains of their range is not only vital for the Katala—it’s also critical for preserving some of the Philippines’ most biodiverse and carbon-rich ecosystems.
+Protecting what remains of their range is not only vital for the Katala—it is also critical for preserving some of the Philippines’ most biodiverse and carbon-rich ecosystems.
+Wilderness conservation is essential for maintaining the Katala's habitat and supporting ongoing recovery efforts.

 White, Red-vented Cockatoo